It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: -valued Rosenthal inequalities

-Note that in the final inequality we apply Jensen\textquoteright s inequality, using that $\frac{p}{2},\frac{q}{2}<1$.
-If we assume $2\leq p,q<\infty$ then this inequality is reversed. \epf \end{proof} We recall the notions of type and cotype.
-A Banach space $X$ is said to have \emph{type $s$} for some $1\leq s\leq 2$ if for any finite sequence $(x_i)$ in $X$
+Note that in the final inequality we apply Jensen's inequality, using that $\frac{p}{2},\frac{q}{2}<1$.
+If we assume $2\leq p,q<\infty$, then this inequality is reversed. \end{pf} We recall the notions of type and cotype.
+A Banach space $X$ is said to have \emph{type~$s$} for some $1\leq s\leq2$ if for any finite sequence $(x_i)$ in $X$

 A Banach space $X$ is said to have \emph{cotype $s$} for some $2\leq s<\infty$ if for any finite sequence $(x_i)$ in $X$